Council elections to go ahead in May after legal challenge to Government

 Following the U-turn, the Ministry of Housing, Communities and Local Government (MHCLG) said that “providing certainty to councils about their local elections is now the most crucial thing”.

-City councils in Lincoln, Exeter, Norwich, Peterborough and Preston had been among the authorities where votes were due to not take place on May 7, alongside several districts such as Cannock Chase, Harlow, Welwyn Hatfield and West Lancashire.
+City councils in Lincoln, Exeter, Norwich, Peterborough and Preston had been among those where ballots were not to take place on May 7, alongside several districts such as Cannock Chase, Harlow, Welwyn Hatfield and West Lancashire.

 Polling day had also been postponed for county council voters in East Sussex, West Sussex, Norfolk and Suffolk.